Pathway to Law Initiative

 This Initiative is sponsored by the Indian Legal Program at Arizona State University’s Sandra Day O’Connor College of Law, the Indigenous Law Program at Michigan State University College of Law, Office of Admissions at University of California, Berkeley School of Law, and the American Indian Law Center, Inc. This program also receives support from the National Native American Bar Association, Native American Bar Association of Arizona, TestMasters, and the National Native American Law Students Association.

-This Virtual workshop will be held for 90 minutes every Tuesday, Wednesday and Thursday from June 8 – July 15, 2021.
+This workshop will be held June 7 – June 11, 2023.
+Application is due March 15.
 Space is limited so submit your registration today.

 Native American Law School Admissions Workshops